How to make an unattended Ubuntu Server Installation ISO with cloud-init

 Optional: Configure DHCP for all network interfaces after installation

-also only configure one interface since most of the cloud instances only have one.
+Debian-installer has a known bug: netcfg/choose_interface=auto fails to pick the functional network interface from many ones.
+Meanwhile, cloud-init also only configure one interface since most of the cloud instances only have one.
 If your machine happens to have one interface, you can skip this part.
 Otherwise, you need a workaround.

-during post-installation.
+I wrote a script /usr/bin/asc_init_net to automatically generate configuration file for Netplan during post-installation.
 All interfaces will contact the DHCP server to get available IP addresses simultaneously.
-Of course, this script should be executed by cloud-init
+Of course, this script should be executed by cloud-init as bootcmd.

 1 |